54toshi/writeups/2023_huntress_ctf/tragedy_redux/writeup.md

 olevba openxml.zip -z infected -f word/vbaProject.bin > macro.vba
 ```

-edit the code, so the encrypted string will be outputted to Debug console
+edit the code, so the encrypted string will be outputted to Debug console -> file in repo (edited_macro.vba)